Little Leaf Ash

 Ash trees are prone to borers.
 In some parts of California, ash whitefly is a problem; these chalky white, 1/8-in.-long insects colonize in patches on leaf undersides.
 Outbreaks are usually controlled by natural enemies; avoid spraying with broad-spectrum insecticides, which are likely to wipe out these beneficial predators.Fraxinus greggii

 Native from Arizona to Texas.
-Shrubby tree to 18–20 ft. tall and 10–15 ft. wide, with bright green leaves divided into three to seven leathery leaflets.
-Useful in desert; good patio tree.
+Shrubby evergreen tree grows to 18–20 ft. tall and 10–15 ft. wide, with bright green leaves divided into three to seven leathery leaflets.
+Useful in the desert; a good patio tree.
 Survives on little water but grows faster with moderate irrigation.

 Rather open-growing plants to 20 ft. tall and 15 ft. wide, with upright, sometimes twisted branches.
 S...

 Mounded growth to 3 ft. tall, 4 ft. across, with silvery green, lacy foliage.
 Purple flower clusters a...

 Evergreen shrub.
 Native to southeastern Arizona, New Mexico, Texas, and Mexico.
 Grows to 12 ft. tall a...